cedvdb/dart_countries/README.md

 # dart_countries

-Dart const countries maps containing information relative to a country.
+A set of informations about countries.
+Contains various maps and isoCodes.

 ## Maps

 You can use the maps to only import the information that you need

   - countriesName[IsoCode.US]
-  - countriesNative[IsoCode.US] // native name
+  - countriesNative[IsoCode.FR] // native name
-  - countriesContinent[IsoCode.US]
+  - countriesContinent[IsoCode.ES]
-  - countriesCapital[IsoCode.US]
+  - countriesCapital[IsoCode.FR]
   - countriesCurrencyCode[IsoCode.US]
   - countriesFlag[IsoCode.US] // unicode flag wont display on windows yet
   - countriesLanguages[IsoCode.US]
-  - countriesDialcode[IsoCode.US]
+  - countriesDialcode[IsoCode.FR]

 ## Country class